Acoustic Treatment

 Side Walls

-Do not use materials that combine both diffusion and absorption in one product, as these tend to produce a “V”-shaped absorption curve, which is undesirable.
+Avoid products that combine both diffusion and absorption in one material, as they tend to produce a “V”-shaped absorption curve, which is undesirable.

-For more details, see also Listener Envelopment and Early Reflections.
+and listener envelopment.
+For more details about soundstage, see our Listener Envelopment and Early Reflections article.

-They arrive very closely in time to the direct sound and can cause phantom image shifts or soundstage asymmetry, especially in asymmetrical rooms or when speakers are placed close to the side walls.
+Untreated early reflections can cause phantom image shifts or soundstage asymmetry, especially in asymmetrical spaces or when speakers are placed close to walls.

-In a studio environment, where only the direct sound field is desired, absorption is generally used everywhere.
+In studio environments, where only the direct sound field is desired, absorption is generally applied everywhere.

-We do want some early reflections to support the soundstage, but they must be controlled: not too intense, and not too close in time to the direct sound.
+Some early reflections are still desirable to support the soundstage, but they must be controlled: not too intense, and not too close in time to the direct sound.

-If they arrive too early, or if the speakers are placed too close to the side walls, tonal degradation and comb-filtering effects will occur in the mid and high frequencies.
+If they arrive too early, or if the speakers are placed too close to the side walls, tonal degradation and comb-filtering effects can occur in the mid and high frequencies.

-As explained earlier, toeing-in the speakers and using horns that match your listening distance will help reduce the level of these early reflections.
+Toeing-in the speakers and using horns with directivity matched to the listening distance will help reduce the level of these early reflections.

 The auditory system integrates early sound within a specific time window, known as the Time Period of Integration (TPI).